jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/1_Curv_Theory.typ

 &= 0.5 space upright("m")^(-1) $<eq_17>

+// ---------------------------------- here ---------------------------------- //
-It is essential to note that the proivded equations and their inrepreatiosn, while being correct, need to be viewed under the given constraint of limited data.
+It is essential to note that the provided equations and their interpretations, while being correct, need to be viewed under the given constraint of limited data.
 In order to obtain more reliable results, more data is required.
-This includes, conducitng the same tests multiple time, but also have a finer pressure change resultion, instead of just four pressure values ([0,50,100,150] bar).
+This includes conducting the same tests multiple times, but also having a finer pressure change resolution, instead of just four pressure values ([0,50,100,150] bar).
-Next, for #glspl("swith") higher pressure values, bigger diamter, higher lenghts and Type IV tanks are required.
+Next, for #glspl("swith") higher pressure values, bigger diameter, higher lengths and Type IV tanks are required.
 The pipes used in @Liu2019 are made of steel and have a diameter of $25 "mm"$ and a length of $750 "mm"$.
 Nevertheless, there is an obvious motivation to conduct similar tests with adjusted settings using Type IV tanks.
-If sufficent data would be available, statics could be used to provide valueable insights.
+If sufficient data were available, statistics could be used to provide valuable insights.
-One example is wheter it is possible to tell the maximal bending moment or maximal curvate of filling agent A when infromation about filloing agent B are available.
+One example is whether it is possible to tell the maximal bending moment or maximal curvature of filling agent A when information about filling agent B are available.
-This would be possible by first caluclating a vector of difference following @eq_18.
+This would be possible by first calculating a vector of difference following @eq_18.
 With it the mean difference across all pressure levels can be computed according to @eq_19.
-The variables are denoted as the number of maxmimal bending moment mesaurements $n$, pressure $p_i$, and the filling agents A and B.
+The variables are denoted as the number of maximal bending moment measurements $n$, pressure $p_i$, and the filling agents A and B.

 $ Delta M_i = M("A",p_i) - M("B",p_i) $<eq_18>
 $ overline(Delta M) = 1/n sum_(i=1)^n Delta M_i $<eq_19>